JanssenProject/jans/docs/README.md

     ]
   }
 }

 ```
-If you want to update fido2 configuration, you can choose 2nd option.
+If you want to update the fido2 configuration, you can choose the 2nd option.
 It will ask to fill each property, skip for default values.
 For example, if you want to change **_logginglevel_** `INFO` to `DEBUG`, simply enter **DEBUG** when it will ask to enter a value.

 ![update fido2 configuration](img/im-update-fido2.png)

-- **__Add RequestedParties?__**; If you want to add any requested domains then enter `y`, it will ask `name` and `domains` information of requested parties.
+> **__Add RequestedParties?__**; If you want to add any requested domains then enter `y`, it will ask `name` and `domains` information of requested parties.
 Otherwise, enter `n` to skip.

 ```text
 Continue? y